Hapsburg Absinthe: Hapsburg Absinthe X.C

-Absinthe Shot Flavors
+Hapsburg Aquartier Latin

-Hapsburg Absinthe 33% flavored shots include six flavors: apple, blackberry, peach, espresso, vanilla, and liquorice.
+Hapsburg Absinthe with an Abv of 53.5% is available in flavours - original natural green Absinthe, Absinthe with Cassis, Absinthe with Red Summer Fruits and Absinthe with Black fruits of the Forest.

 Irish Cream Absinthe

 Hapsburg Absinthe Irish Cream is made from Irish cream.
 It is made in Tipperary.

-La Magnifique
+Hapsburg La Magnifique

 Hapsburg La Magnifique is a blend made by absinthe specialist Peter Fuss.
 This limited edition (2000 bottles made) is intended to celebrate the 2010 Artemisia vintage.